 TRISODIUM PHOSPHATE... just uttering the name sends chills down the spine, doesn't it?
 For those of you who don't know, trisodium phosphate was a synonym for pure cleaning power!!
-For many years, compounds similar to this were used in clothes and dishwashing detergents.
-These compounds could get any stain out of your custom sweatshirts and get all the grime off of those dirty dishes... until the damage that phosphates caused to the environment was realized.
+For many years, compounds similar to this were used in clothes and dishwashing detergents... until the damage that phosphates caused to the environment was realized.
 Now the power of phosphates is limited, but you can still purchase and use it in its purest form, TSP.

 What damage to the environment, you say?
 Well, the story goes that the release of vast quantities of phosphates into the open environment caused a shift in the balance of life in lakes, rivers, and streams.
 Phosphate-loving algae flourished, removing much of the oxygen from the water due to their rapid reproduction, leaving other plant and animal life at risk.
 In the early '70's, limitations on the use of phosphates were implemented in the US and Canada.

 TSP is used for washing surfaces prior to painting, especially exterior surfaces.
 Liquid bleach is often added to TSP if there is mildew on the surfaces.
 The TSP and bleach act in concert to both kill the mildew and remove its characteristic stains.
 It may be used on inside surfaces also, but try to mask all surfaces except the one you want to clean.
 It can damage many metal and painted surfaces, and can stain woods.
 It is not recommended for use on glass, either, since it will leave a filmy residue.